psantos2107/sweat-share/README.md

 ## Unresolved Stretch Goals (IceBox):
 - Did not implement pagination (will do at a later time)
-- App was not yet designed for responsiveness to a mobile device, nor was responsiveness to different browser sizes was implemented
+- App was not yet designed for responsiveness to a mobile device, nor was responsiveness to different browser sizes was emphasized
 - Did not implement slugs for URL routes to make page navigation via URL input friendly for users
 - Implement auto-complete for users when they try to fill out the forms for the exercise programs that they make
 - Did not add an alias route for users to view the "top 5 most popular workout programs" (based on reviews and num comments)